Jfallin97/Pokedexcli/README.md

 # Pokedexcli
 A project I did for a website called Boot.Dev.
 Still needs a few features.
+Uses PokeAPI.
+I am happy with it, however, I am not happy with my STRUCT names lol.
+As well as a few spaghetti code.
+As I worked through the JSON of PokeAPI, I had to constantly add one more layer via a new STRUCT.

 Features to be added:
 ---------------------
 - Party system
 - Inspection (stats)
 - Chance to catch based on base_experience (pokeapi)
+- Create a seperate function for API calls

 Features I want to add:
 -----------------------